 What’s Today’s Best Deal for Sling TV?

 Get a 40+ channels for only $25 per month (save %20).
 Plus get a Free Roku Express ($29.99 value) when you prepay 2 months of Sling TV.
 Try free for 7 days with no commitment.
-Visit the promo sign up page to learn more.
+Visit the promo sign up page to get started.
 Like all offers, this deal will be running for a limited time only.

 Channels and Prices